Diocletianic Persecution

 St. Erasmus flogged in the presence of Emperor Diocletian.
 Byzantine artwork, from the crypt of the church of Santa Maria in Via Lata in Rome.

 The Diocletianic or Great Persecution was the last and most severe persecution of Christians in the Roman Empire.
 In 303, the emperors Diocletian, Maximian, Galerius, and Constantius issued a series of edicts rescinding Christians' legal rights and demanding that they comply with traditional religious practices.
 Later edicts targeted the clergy and demanded universal sacrifice, ordering all inhabitants to sacrifice to the Roman gods (Jews were exempt).
 The persecution varied in intensity across the empire—weakest in Gaul and Britain, where only the first edict was applied, and strongest in the Eastern provinces.
-Persecutory laws were nullified by different emperors (Galerius with the Edict of Serdica in 311) at different times, but Constantine and Licinius' Edict of Milan in 313 has traditionally marked the end of the persecution.
+Persecutory laws were nullified by different emperors (Galerius with the Edict of Serdica in 311) at different times.
+Traditionally, the reign of Constantine the Great (306–337 AD) and Licinius' Edict of Milan in 313 have marked the end of the persecution.

-Christians had been subject to intermittent local discrimination in the empire, but emperors prior to Diocletian were reluctant to issue general laws against the religious group.
+Christians had been subject to intermittent local discrimination in the empire.
+Roman Emperors before Diocletian were reluctant to legislate against Christianity.
 In the 250s, under the reigns of Decius and Valerian, Roman subjects including Christians were compelled to sacrifice to Roman gods or face imprisonment and execution, but there is no evidence that these edicts were specifically intended to attack Christianity.
 After Gallienus's accession in 260, these laws went into abeyance.
 Diocletian's assumption of power in 284 did not mark an immediate reversal of imperial inattention to Christianity, but it did herald a gradual shift in official attitudes toward religious minorities.
 In the first fifteen years of his rule, Diocletian purged the army of Christians, condemned Manicheans to death, and surrounded himself with public opponents of Christianity.
 Diocletian's preference for activist government, combined with his self-image as a restorer of past Roman glory, foreboded the most pervasive persecution in Roman history.
 In the winter of 302, Galerius urged Diocletian to begin a general persecution of the Christians.
 Diocletian was wary and asked the oracle at Didyma for guidance.
 The oracle's reply was read as an endorsement of Galerius's position, and a general persecution was called on 23 February 303.